mzohaibqc/antd-live-theme/README.md

 # Ant Design (Less) Live Theming
 This project is a guide to achieve live/dynamic theming related to colors.
+You can change theme in browser.
+This is basically for React app generated with `create-react-app` but can be used with other projects with minor change in `generate-color.js` file in this project.

 ## Demo
 ![Theme](https://github.com/mzohaibqc/antd-live-theme/blob/master/public/theme.PNG)